SlabyG/SlabyGYM/README.md

 * Easy to navigate throughout the website
 * Access to different types of classes
 * Achieve and improve body dynamics
-* Improve overal health condition
+* Improve overall health condition
 * Value for money
 * Access to modern facilities
 * Access to different types of equipment